Dynasty Warriors 3: Characters

 The characters in Dynasty Warriors 3 are based around real and semi-fictional characters from Romance of the Three Kingdoms and that era, where some characters personalities and traits have been exaggerated and where some remain fairly true to the novel.
 Women of that era did not participate in any of the battles but there are a number of female playable characters in the game (Diao Chan, Xiao Qiao, Da Qiao, Zhen Ji, Sun Shang Xiang, Zhu Rong, Nu Wa).
 Zhu Rong and Nu Wa are exceptions as Zhu Rong was said to be the only female to have fought in that era and Nu Wa's character is fictional and based on ancient myth.

 Remaster

 On 24 September 2025, Koei Tecmo announced with celebrate 25th anniversary of Dynasty Warriors, a modernized version of the original 2001 game.
 This remaster features enhanced graphics using Unreal Engine 5, with a planned release date on 19 March 2026.
+However, recent news out of Koei Tecmo report that the game's release date has been postponed, but is still set to release some time in 2026.
+The release date was announced as October 1, 2026 in a June 2026 State of Play.